fspruce/mind-ease/README.md

 - Removal of background on logo image.
 - Finding fonts that fit the project.
+- Help to make information cards and connected modals more concise, as to not overwhelm with information.
 - Microsoft Copilot integrated in VSCode to help speed up the code with suggestions and find tricky errors (as detailed in the [bugs](#bugs) section).
 - No AI used for image creation.